Table Of Contents 👉

 Protocol – It is the layer made up of software for a program.

-Rug Pull – The creators attract investors with crypto schemes, take their funds and run away.
-Simply, we can say it a scam.
+Rug Pull – The creators attract investors with crypto schemes, take their funds, and run away.
+Simply, we can say it is a scam.

-Stablecoin – It is a coin which is backed by an actual currency.
+Stablecoin – It is a coin that is backed by an actual currency.
 It can also be pegged to gold, silver, diamonds, or even cryptocurrency.

 Token – A denomination of a currency on the Blockchain